uranija/HabitTrack/README.md

 - Modifying the entries
 - Displaying the contents of the table to users.

+## Project requirements
-For this project, you’ll be setting up and using the database schema for a simple habit tracking app.
-This project will not have any UI components; instead, you will focus on what happens behind the scenes, practicing how to design and implement a simple database.
+- Setting up and using the database schema for a simple habit tracking app.

-First, define and setup up the database schema (i.e. table and columns) that can be used to help a user keep track of their habits (e.g. walking the dog, practicing the saxophone, taking any medications).
-Then, create 2 methods that insert and read data to/from your database.
+- Defining and setting up up the database schema (i.e. table and columns) that can be used to help a user keep track of their habits (e.g. walking the dog, practicing the saxophone, taking any medications).
+- Creating 2 methods that insert and read data to/from your database.
 These 2 methods can all be contained in a single Java file.

 ![habit](https://user-images.githubusercontent.com/26045797/56085173-8fd06900-5e47-11e9-86af-a76554d420f1.png)